 The IT industry may not seem especially dangerous compared to other industries, but there is still a risk that your employees may be injured or fall ill on the job.
 In any industry, there’s always a possibility that employees will slip or fall and injure themselves, and repetitive strain injuries are common among employees of IT companies who often spend long hours at their computers.
-Injuries such as carpal tunnel syndrome or eye strain can prevent your employees from working while they recover.
 If your employees suffer injury or illness in the course of their work, Workers’ Compensation Insurance (commonly known as Workers’ Comp) will provide coverage for their medical expenses and lost wages.
-This is a crucial coverage for companies to carry, and it is legally required by most states for companies that hire employees.

 Workers’ Compensation Insurance is a type of liability insurance that provides financial benefits to your employees if they suffer a work-related injury or illness while working for your business.
 Most injuries that occur while an employee is working qualify for Workers’ Compensation coverage.
 The insurer will pay for medical expenses, rehabilitation, and a portion of lost wages for the injured person.
 If an employee dies from a work-related accident or injury, Workers’ Comp can pay for funeral costs and death benefits for the employee’s surviving family.

 - A computer programmer at your software development company develops carpal tunnel syndrome after working long hours to complete an important project.
 Workers’ Comp pays for the employee’s medical expenses and lost wages while they are recovering and unable to work.